Our ‘Offerings’ series continues with movie-buff, Tom Karangelov joining us to talk Michael Mann, David Byrne and the importance of atmosphere.

-Interview by Farran Golding / self portrait and collages courtesy of Tom K
+Interview by Farran Golding.
+Self portrait and collages courtesy of Tom Karangelov

 Halfway through ‘Quids In’, Tom wallride nollies a red brick building, over a bin, into a bank, dodging a couple of bollards on the ride-out.
 At first glance, there’s nothing discerning about this scene but the building’s facade actually belongs to an apartment block built upon the remains of The Hacienda.

 Watching Tom’s episode of ‘Out There’, I was endeared seeing him visit real-life movie locations to hunt for skate spots; a singular example of someone’s skateboarding drawing on their wider interests if there ever was one.
 Hence, why he’s the latest guest in this ‘Offerings’ series.
 Over the course of our conversation, it somehow slipped my mind to ask where that approach to finding spots began.
 Regardless, it’s nice to imagine it goes back to Tom skating where the house Tony Wilson built once stood…

 (This article contains mild spoilers for Michael Mann’s Heat.)

 Good & Evil – Toy Machine (Kevin Barnett and Ed Templeton, 2004)

 You’re a Toy Machine guy anyway but how into the company were you when Good & Evil popped up?